Tarantadong Kalbo: Early life and education

 Kevin Eric Raymundo was born on September 18, 1985.
 Raymundo attests he started drawing at five years old.
 He attended the Asian College of Science and Technology in Quezon City but dropped out due to financial reasons.
 He then took up some training in animation.

 Comics career

 Kevin Eric Raymundo is a freelance animator who initially drew comics as hobby.
 Raymundo began drawing the Tarantadong Kalbo slice of life comic strips in July 2019 initially posting it on Facebook.
 Raymundo gained a following and soon branched to Twitter and Instagram.

 He planned to publish the work but his work prevented him to do so.
 Komiket, a Filipino independent convention by Paolo Herras, approached him leading to the publication of Tarantadong Kalbo Vol. 1.
-THe name of the comics and Raymundo became synonomous.
+THe name of the comics and Raymundo became synonymous.

 In 2021, Raymundo created Tumindig to mobilize voters for the 2022 Philippine presidential election and as a critique against the administration of President Rodrigo Duterte.
 It was recognized at 2022 the Good Design Awards by the Japan Institute of Design Promotion.

 In 2023, Raymundo spoke at Graphika Manila discussing his creative process and works.